Potential Influences Of Gut Microbiota On The Formation Of Intracranial Aneurysm

 Digital Object Identifier (DOI)

 Shikata, Fumiaki; Shimada, Kenji; Sato, Hiroki; Ikedo, Taichi; Kuwabara, Atsushi; Furukawa, Hajime; Korai, Masaaki; Kotoda, Masakazu; Yokosuka, Kimihiko; Makino, Hiroshi; Ziegler, Emma A.; Kudo, Daisuke; Lawton, Michael T.; and Hashimoto, Tomoki, "Potential Influences Of Gut Microbiota On The Formation Of Intracranial Aneurysm" (2019).
-Neurobiology.
+Translational Neuroscience.
 101.